 - Unmarried minor children (under age 21) of U.S. citizens are called “immediate relatives” by the immigration laws and are eligible for a green card just as soon as they can get through the application process.

-- Unmarried minor children (under age 21) of U.S. green card holders are considered “Second Preference” relatives, in subcategory 2A.
-This category allots only around 87,000 green cards per year, so your child will likely have to wait some years before a green card becomes available.
+- Unmarried minor children (under age 21) of U.S. green card holders are considered “Second Preference” relatives, in category F2A.
+This category allots only around 87,000 green cards per year, and lots of people want these visas, so your child will likely have to wait some years before a green card becomes available.

 Issues If the Child Is Living in the U.S. Unlawfully